kbrock84/react-radial-render/README.md

 />
 ```

-Components will render clockwize starting from the top right
+Components will render clockwise starting from the top right

 #### Result: